githubapnic/network-automation-labs/lab03-ConfiguringProxyMinions/configuring_proxy_minions.md

 This confirms the device is reachable and the credentials are correct.

 Now, let's put these credentials in a Pillar file called **/srv/salt/pillar/router1.sls**.
-The structure is below:
+The command below will create the file with the correct structure:

 ```bash
 cat <<EOF > /srv/salt/pillar/router1.sls